 To be considered eligible for RPL, the learner will need to show that the knowledge, understanding or skills they already have means that they do not need to repeat units or complete additional assessment activity.
-The learner may also need the support of their employer or other organisation (e.g. if they have worked as an unpaid volunteer) in order to be able to confirm achievement of Assessment Criteria for practical tasks where there may be no tangible evidence available.
+The learner may also need the support of their employer or other organisation (e.g. if they have worked as an unpaid volunteer) in order to be able to confirm achievement of assessment criteria for practical tasks where there may be no tangible evidence available.

-The Provider must ensure that all Learning Outcomes and Assessment Criteria being claimed are met by mapping prior learning evidence to ensure it is valid and current, reliable, authentic and sufficient to meet the requirements of the unit(s).
+The Provider must ensure that all learning outcomes and assessment criteria being claimed are met by mapping prior learning evidence to ensure it is valid and current, reliable, authentic and sufficient to meet the requirements of the unit(s).

-RPL Request Forms (supported by mapping evidence) should be submitted to quality@openawards.org.uk as soon as the learner is registered.
-A decision will be made within 5 working days of receipt of a completed form supported by mapping evidence.
+RPL Request Forms (supported by mapping evidence) should be submitted to quality@openawards.org.uk within 6 weeks of the learner's start date.
+A decision will be made within five working days of receipt of a completed form supported by mapping evidence.